lupyuen/lupyuen.github.io/src/usb.md

   radio_events.RxError   = on_rx_error;    //  Receive Error
 ```

-Here we set the __Callback Functions__ that will be called when a LoRa Packet has been transmitted or received, also when we encounter a transmit / receive timeout or error.
+Here we set the __Callback Functions__ that will be called when a LoRa Message has been transmitted or received, also when we encounter a transmit / receive timeout or error.

 (We'll see the Callback Functions in a while)